Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 | `1 + #lanes` | device has full support for FEC stats       |
 +--------------+---------------------------------------------+

-Drivers fill in the statistics in the following structure:
+Drivers fill in the woke statistics in the woke following structure:

 .. kernel-doc:: include/linux/ethtool.h
     :identifiers: ethtool_fec_stats